EasyRpl: A web-based tool for modelling and analysis of cross-organisational workflows: Workflow modelled in of the running example

 Figure~\ref{fig:architecture} illustrates the architecture of $\easyrpl$, a tool suite designed for workflow modelling and analysis. $\easyrpl$ takes as inputs a workflow modelled in $\rpl$, a map of shared resources along with tool-specific parameter configurations through its web interface.
-Then, based on the selected analysis, $\easyrpl$ runs one of its tools: Simulator, Peak Resource Analysis, or Time Analysis.
+Then, based on the selected analysis, user can run one of its tools: Simulator, Peak Resource Analysis, or Time Analysis.
 Each tool translates an input $\rpl$ program into a specific ABS~\cite{johnsen2010abs} format and serves distinct functions within the workflow analysis process.
-Subsequently, $\easyrpl$ generates corresponding outputs through the web interface, providing the simulation or analysis results which reflect the performance and behavior of the workflow.
+Subsequently, $\easyrpl$ generates corresponding outputs through the web interface, providing the simulation or analysis results which reflect the performance and behaviour of the workflow.

 In this section we present the formal modelling language $\rpl$~\cite{ALI2023102896} and explain how resources can be specified in $\rpl$.
 Furthermore, we use a simple example to show how the different workflows can be coupled via shared resources in $\rpl$.
 The detailed overview of $\easyrpl$ web interface and parameter configurations can be found in Section~\ref{sec:easyrpl}.